How can Myotherapy nourish your soul?

 Trigger Point Dry Needling, for example, is one such technique with clinical research to support its efficacy for reducing acute and chronic pain, as well as improving motor performance and range of motion.
 Notably, two separate publications validate dry needling as effective for the management of myofascial pain originating in the neck, shoulders and spinal muscles.

-Myotherapy can assist in relieving symptoms related to:
+Myotherapy may assist in relieving symptoms related to:

 What to expect from a Myotherapy session